Literary Terms List: Great Tips to Write A+ Essay Easily

 The author may attribute a personal nature or human characteristics to something non-human.
 He or she may represent an abstract quality in the form of a human.

-“The old tram coughed and yelled but kept on crawling to the next stop.”
+• For example: “The old tram coughed and yelled but kept on crawling to the next stop.”

 Pun